 Sheriff Russell Thomas is a lifelong resident of Pike County.
-He was elected as the county's chief Law Enforcement Officer in 1994 in record numbers by receiving the most votes ever in Pike County history.
-He was re-elected in 1998, 2002, 2006, and 2010.
+He was elected as the county's Chief Law Enforcement Officer in 1994 in record numbers by receiving the most votes ever in Pike County history.
+He was re-elected in 1998, 2002, 2006, 2010, 2014, 2018 and 2022.

 He was born in Pike County to Emory and Katherine Thomas and grew up in Goshen, Alabama where he learned the value of hard work and that you should earn what you get.
 He attended Goshen High School, LBW Junior College and Troy State University.
-He began his law enforcement career working as a campus police officer at Troy State University.
+He began his law enforcement career working as a campus police officer at Troy State University in 1985.
 His career with Pike County Sheriff's Department began as a deputy under Sheriff Harold Anderson and was later promoted to Chief Deputy.

-Sheriff Thomas has been married to Jodi Pierce Thomas for 23 years.
-She is a speech pathologist who has worked in the public schools for 23 years.
+Sheriff Thomas has been married to Jodi Pierce Thomas for 31 years.
+She is a speech pathologist who has worked in the public schools for 30 years.
 The Thomas' have two children, Russ and Kati, and are all members of Goshen Baptist Church.
 Sheriff Thomas enjoys spending time with his family, watching sports and hunting with his son.

 Sheriff Thomas is a member of several professional organizations.
 He served as President of the Alabama Sheriff's Association in 2007 and is a member of the National Sheriff's Association.
-He served as President for the 4100 members of the Alabama Peace Officers Association in 2013-2014 and is a Board Member of the Alabama Peace Officer's Annuity and Benefit Fund that manages a 22 million dollar fund.
+He served as President for the 5300 members of the Alabama Peace Officers Association in 2013-2014 and is a past Board Member of the Alabama Peace Officer's Annuity and Benefit Fund that manages a 35 million dollar fund.
 He also is an Executive Board Member of the Drug Task Force and a Member of the Alabama Jail Association.